-After a couple of minutes, P came outside and complained that she wanted to pass me the pegs.
-L snapped, “No, i’m doing it!”
+After a couple of minutes, her sister came outside and complained that she wanted to pass me the pegs.
+Miss 4 snapped, “No, I’m doing it!”

 In the past, I would have thought it the fair thing to do to insist that the kids take turns at passing me the pegs, but that day, I did something different.
-I stopped to consider L’s perspective and at the same time helped P to use her ‘social antenna’ ( a term coined by Janet) to read L’s signals to know when she is not wanted.
+I stopped to consider Miss 4’s perspective and at the same time helped Miss 3 to use her ‘social antenna’ ( a term coined by Janet) to read her sister’s signals to know when she is not wanted.

-I told P that L wanted to pass me the pegs on her own and explained that she could help me next time.
-I expected her to have strong feelings about this but was surprised when she simply got about exploring the rocks under our feet, seemingly completely accepting that this was some special time for L and me.
+I told Miss 3 that her sister wanted to pass me the pegs on her own and explained that she could help me next time.
+I expected her to have strong feelings about this but was surprised when she simply got about exploring the rocks under our feet, seemingly completely accepting that this was some special time for Miss 4 and me.